gyulanemeth/bluefox.email/docs/design-systems/components.md

 ## Conclusion

 Components allow you to efficiently manage design consistency and reusability across templates and campaigns.
-The **eye icon** provides a quick preview of where each component is used—making updates and edits straightforward.
+The **eye icon** provides a quick preview of where each component is used, making updates and edits straightforward.
 Components centralize your building blocks, ready to be used wherever you need them.